-PROVIDENCE, RI — November 7, 2019 — Israel/Rhode Island Funding Opportunity, Up to $1,000,000.
-Workshop with Andrea Yonah, East Coast Representative of the BIRD Foundation, December 3rd and December 4th.
+PROVIDENCE, R.I. — November 7, 2019 — Workshop to be held with Andrea Yonah, East Coast Representative of the BIRD Foundation, December 3-4, to explain Israel/Rhode Island Funding Opportunity worth up to $1 million.

-Two opportunities to learn more in Newport and Providence, RI.
+There are two opportunities to learn more in Newport and Providence, R.I.
 If you would like to participate please go to the respective link and register.
 The event is free but registration is required.

 How does the BIRD Foundation Operate?